Peter Zuze Air Force Base: History

-The current location of the Peter Zuze Air Force Base (in Itawa; south-east of the city centre) was the location of Ndola's Airport (Simon Mwansa Kapwepwe International Airport) from colonial times (1950s) until late 2021, when it moved its operations to a new airport, also in Ndola, approximately 15 km west of the city centre by road; just north of the Dag Hammarskjöld Crash Site Memorial.
-That new airport was built to replace this airport as the main airport of the region.
+The current location of the Peter Zuze Air Force Base (in Itawa; south-east of the city centre) was initially built as a military base for the British army in 1938.
+In the 1950s, it was transformed into a commercial airport to serve the city of Ndola.
+It was officially known as Ndola Airport before President Michael Sata renamed it in 2011 in honour of Simon Mwansa Kapwepwe, the nation's former vice president.
+Itawa was the location of Ndola's Airport from the 1950s until late 2021, when it moved its operations to a new airport, also in Ndola, approximately 15 km west of the city centre by road; just north of the Dag Hammarskjöld Crash Site Memorial.
+That new airport (Simon Mwansa Kapwepwe International Airport) was built to replace this airport as the main airport of the region.

 The new airport was engineered by the Aviation Industry Corporation of China (AVIC International) at a cost of $397 million.
 It was expected to be completed in Mid-2020 but was delayed by setbacks due to the COVID-19 pandemic; the new airport opened the following year instead.
 While under construction, the new airport's name was Copperbelt International Airport and was renamed to Simon Mwansa Kapwepwe International Airport upon opening.

 On 30 July 2021, President Edgar Lungu declared the old airport in Itawa as an airbase (handed over to the Zambian Air Force) and renamed it the Peter Zuze Air Force Base, named after Zambia's first indigenous air commander, Peter Zuze.
 On 5 August 2021, President Edgar Lungu commissioned the opening of the new airport adjacent to the Dag Hammarskjöld Crash Site Memorial and immediately, it took the name Simon Mwansa Kapwepwe International Airport from the old airport address.
-All operations moved from the old airport in Itawa to the new airport 15 km west of the Ndola city centre (although it took about two more months for all operations to complete the relocation to the new airport).
+After the President commissioned the new airport 15 km west of the Ndola city centre, it took about two more months for all operations to complete the relocation to the new airport (it officially started on 7 October 2021).

 So, the name Copperbelt International Airport only applied to the new airport while it was under construction (not in use any longer) and the name Simon Mwansa Kapwepwe International Airport remained, meaning that Ndola retained the name that it has been using since 2011 to refer to its International Airport.
 The new airport also keeps the same IATA code.
-Peter Zuze Air Force Base was accepted as the name of the old airport.
+Peter Zuze Air Force Base was registered as the name of the old airport in Itawa.